PALABALA/ScannerShader/README.md

 # Scanner Shader

-Demo scene is from NatureStarterKit2
+Demo scene environment is from NatureStarterKit2

 Hit the space bar in play mode to trigger scan.